Reels-First Ads: The Smartest Way to Make More Money From Your Meta Ads in 2025

 Meta may be favouring Reels right now, but don’t assume your audience behaves the same way.

-Some niches still crush it with carousels and statics — the only way to know?
+Some niches still crush it with carousels and statics.
+The only way to know?

 Test it.
 Measure it.
 Then double down on what performs.